-Dengie Healthy Hooves Molasses Free and Healthy Hooves both contain vitamins, and minerals so nothing else needs to be fed to provide a balanced diet IF they are fed at recommended levels.
+Dengie Healthy Hooves Molasses Free contains vitamins and minerals so nothing else needs to be fed to provide a balanced diet IF they are fed at recommended levels.
 They offer a convenient way to feed but if a horse or pony does not receive the recommended quantity the ration is no longer nutritionally balanced.
-It is possible to feed less and top up with a supplement or balancer - you could use half the feeding rate of Healthy Hooves and half the feeding rate of a balancer for example.
+It is possible to feed less and top up with a supplement or balancer - you could use half the feeding rate of Healthy Hooves Molasses Free and half the feeding rate of a balancer for example.
 Alternatively, you can feed a straight feed and use the full amount of balancer required.